xXrandomryzeXx/ESP32_Console/README.md

 As I was not developing this on Windows, I don't know how the setup would go for it.

 ## About
-The project was developt as a final assigment for high school.
+The project was developed as a final assigment for high school.
 It utilizes the ESP32 to make a console-like game for learning Japanese Kanji.
-It consists of multiple components
+It consists of multiple components:
 1. Custom PCB
 2. Node MCU32S board
 3. 3.2 Inch TFT SPI Display board